Get Your Early Access to the Easter Special | Start Your Egg Hunt Here

 Nike brings its world-renowned reputation for athletic excellence to the pool with a line of swimwear that blends performance and style.
 Known for its high-quality construction and comfortable fit, Nike swimwear is built to withstand rigorous training sessions while looking sharp.
 The brand excels at creating versatile pieces that work for everything from intense training to recreational swimming.
 Nike offers the trusted performance you’d expect from a global leader in sportswear, making their men's new arrivals a great place to look for durable jammers and sleek briefs with a modern, athletic aesthetic.

-How to Choose a Suit for Your Activity
+How to Match Your Suit to Your Activity

 The perfect swimsuit isn't just about how it looks—it's about how it performs when you're in the water.
 A suit designed for lounging by the pool won't hold up during a triathlon, and a competitive brief might not be what you want for a game of beach volleyball.
 The key is to match your swimwear to your activity.
 Think about what you'll be doing most.
 Are you training for a meet, catching waves, or joining a water aerobics class?
 Each activity demands different features, from fabric and fit to coverage and durability.
 Let's break down what to look for so you can find a suit that works as hard as you do and feels great every time you wear it.